ValgulNecron/kasuki/readme.md

     - [X] Find a name for the bot.
 Found one kasuki. if you have any better don't hesitate to recommend.
     - [x] Add a bdd for some stuff prob sqlite but not sure.
 Added sqlite db.
     - [ ] Add support to turn on and off module.
     - [X] Banner.
-Show your or a specified user banner. - Done
+Show your or a specified user banner. - Done.
-    - [ ] Profil.
-Show a user profile and some info. - In progress
+    - [X] Profil.
+Show a user profile and some info. - Done.

 - Anime submodule:
     - [X] Finish comparison function. - V1 done.
-Will need to be better but it work.
-Idea of improvement add a score on how close 2 people are (affinity score). and have better formating for the text.
+Will need to be better but it works.
+Idea of improvement add a score on how close 2 people are (affinity score). and have better formatting for the text.
     - [X] Add character search function.
 Added character research with name.
     - [X] Add staff search function.
 Added staff research with name.
     - [X] Add search feature with type.
 Work for all.